msantam2/color-connect/README.md

   return false;
 }
 ```
-validPathCreated calls a helper ```sameColoredNeighbors``` to gather the adjacent path tiles, and effectively subtracts the already ```visitedTiles``` to produce ```filteredNeighbors```.
-This way, when checking the validity of a path, an infinite loop is avoided that would be caused by a path checking adjacent tiles back and forth.
+validPathCreated calls the helper function ```sameColoredNeighbors``` to gather all adjacent path tile, and then removes the already ```visitedTiles``` to produce ```filteredNeighbors```.
+This way, when checking the validity of a path, an infinite loop is avoided that would be caused by checking adjacent tiles back and forth.
+Rather, we want to 'step through' the path from tile to tile, evaluating if we have reached the end at each step.

-If every colored pair is connected by a valid path, the player can give themselves a pat on the back because they have beat the level!

 ---------